-- Improperly denying or delaying payment of all or portions of a claim; - Improperly terminating your insurance policy; - Raising your insurance premiums without proper notice; - Making false statements to you in connection with the sale of insurance or processing of insurance claims; and, - Overcharging you for services, including premium finance charges.
+- ✓ Improperly denying or delaying payment of all or portions of a claim. - ✓ Improperly terminating your insurance policy. - ✓ Raising your insurance premiums without proper notice or in excess of what the law allows. - ✓ Making false statements to you in connection with the sale of insurance or processing of insurance claims. - ✓ Overcharging you for services, including premium finance charges.